-Word knowledge is conceptualized as a multidimensional construct.
-Nation (2013) proposed a comprehensive word knowledge framework with 18 sub-knowledge dimensions within the receptive-productive distinction, as shown in Figure 1.
-This framework represents a continuum, starting with the reception of knowledge and ending with its production in the context correctly.
-Nation also notes that native (L1) speakers and second language (L2) students must know all dimensions, from knowing that a given form is an existing word to mastery of all dimensions.
+Word knowledge is conceptualized as a multi-aspect construct.
+Nation (2013) proposed a comprehensive word knowledge framework with 18 sub-knowledge aspects within the receptive-productive distinction, as shown in Figure 1.
+This framework represents a construct of knowing a word as a taxonomy, starting with the reception of knowledge and ending with its production in the context correctly.
+Nation also notes that native (L1) speakers and second language (L2) students necessitate knowing multiple aspects to master their word knowledge.

+FIGURE 1.
+Aspects of word knowledge (Nation, 2013)

-Nation has proposed three main dimensions.
+Nation has proposed three main aspects.
 First, form knowledge incorporates the ability to identify the phonological and morphological features in both written and spoken modes.
-Second, meaning knowledge entails insight into the form and meaning link, conceptual referent, and word association.
-Finally, use knowledge describes the places where each word can be used, such as collocation, grammatical function, and constraints on use.
+Second, meaning knowledge involves insight into the form and meaning link, conceptual referent, and word association.
+Finally, use knowledge defines the places where each word can be used, such as collocation, grammatical function, and constraints on use.

-FIGURE 1.
-Dimensions of word knowledge (Nation, 2013)

-Plus, each dimension is broken down into receptive and productive knowledge.
+In addition to this, each aspect is divided into receptive and productive knowledge.
 While receptive knowledge is known as word comprehension and recognition, productive knowledge is word recall and use.
 The reception of word knowledge is first acquired and added to production (e.g., Hayashi & Murphy, 2011; Sukying, 2020; Zhong, 2018).
-Both dimensions, however, can be defined differently based on the specific purpose (Read, 2000).
-Receptive word knowledge in this research is the ability to recognize and know a word, at least to some extent.
-Productive word knowledge refers to the ability to recall and retrieve a word and use it in context.
+Both aspects, however, can be defined differently based on the specific purpose (Read, 2000).
+Receptive word knowledge in this research specifies the capability to recognize and know a word, at least to some extent.
+Productive word knowledge mentions to the capacity to recall and retrieve a word and use it in context.

-Although Nation’s list presents the most inclusive explanation of word knowledge to date and the detailed entirety of what students must know, it does not specify any hierarchical conceptualization of the multiple, interrelated dimensions.
-It is unclear how various dimensions relate to one another and how they should be prioritized in acquisition (e.g., which dimensions are learned before others or should be taught before others).
+Although Nation’s list presents the most inclusive explanation of word knowledge to date and the detailed entirety of what students must know, it is unspecified how different word dimensionsaspects are acquired and fit together.
+More recently, some previous studies exposed significant evidence for a multi-aspect conceptualization of word knowledge and the hierarchy of acquisition of these aspects (González-Fernández, 2022; González-Fernández & Schmitt, 2020).
+However, it is required to experimentally replicate and verify how various aspects relate to one another and how they should be prioritized in acquisition in a particularly Thai EFL context.

-RESEARCH ON MULTI-DIMENSION OF WORD KNOWLEDGE
+RESEARCH ON MULTI-ASPECT OF WORD KNOWLEDGE

-Studies in vocabulary acquisition have provided a vibrant description of work knowledge as a multidimensional construct.
-They provide empirical evidence that word knowledge is commonly known as an incremental learning process (Nontasee & Sukying, 2020; Schmitt & Meara, 1997; Sukying & Nontasee, 2022; Webb, 2020), and all word dimensions fall along a continuum, rather than being known or unknown (Henriksen, 1999).
-Specifically, all dimensions are interrelated but are acquired at different rates (Jeensuk & Sukying, 2021; Laufer & Goldstein, 2004; Nontasee & Sukying, 2021; Tannenbaum, Torgesen, & Wagner, 2006).
-Together, word dimensions benefit vocabulary acquisition and development (Sukying, 2017, 2018a, 2018b, 2022; Zhong, 2018) and develop more or less in a parallel manner (González-Fernández & Schmitt, 2019).
+Studies in vocabulary acquisition have provided a vibrant description of work knowledge as a multi-aspect construct.
+They provide empirical evidence that word knowledge is commonly known as an incremental learning process (e.g.,Schmitt & Meara, 1997; Sukying & Nontasee, 2022; Webb, 2020), and all word aspects fall along a continuum, rather than being known or unknown (Henriksen, 1999).
+Specifically, all aspects are found to be interrelated but acquired at different rates (Jeensuk & Sukying, 2021; Laufer & Goldstein, 2004; Nontasee & Sukying, 2021; Tannenbaum, Torgesen, & Wagner, 2006).
+It is unclear, based on fragmentary explorations and inconsistent results, aboutthe hierarchy of the aspects to be acquired and whether it can be generalizable to other L2 or EFL learner populations.
+Together, knowing various word aspects benefit vocabulary acquisition and development (Lin, 2015; Sukying, 2022; Zhong, 2018); for example, learners can easily understand and use a word if they are capable of various knowledge aspects.
+Word aspects develop more or less in an equivalent manner (González-Fernández & Schmitt, 2020).
 Furthermore, exposure to the English language influences word knowledge development and probably requires explicit instruction (Bubchaiya & Sukying, 2022; Magnussen & Sukying, 2021; Sukying, 2020; Webb, 2005, 2020; Yowaboot & Sukying, 2022).